A Denali National Park Itinerary for Two Full Days

 There’s a reason I say this.
 There was a sandwich inside when we visited.

 Once you’re in the brewery itself, opt for tasters if you’re not sure what you’d like.
-They had a delicious canned sour available during our visit that I had to try, in part because some of the proceeds would go to Maui’s rebuilding efforts after the 2023 fires.
+They had a delicious canned sour available during our visit that I had to try, in part because some of the proceeds went to Maui’s rebuilding efforts after the fires at that time.

 Optional Stop 5: Rock Creek Trail

 The trail is a nice walk through the woods with peekaboo views of Mount Healy along the way.
-The full trek connects the Denali Visitor Center with the Denali Sled Dog Kennels if you’re planning to visit those during your Denali trip.
+The full trek connects the Denali Visitor Center with the Denali sled dog kennels if you’d like to prioritize them on your first day.

 Stop 6: Denali Bus Tour